Naomi Osaka Quitting French Open Sets an Example to Prioritize Mental Health at Work

 “Even when [my client] had family members with coronavirus, he was expected to work,” Devika Kapoor, a counseling psychologist from Mumbai, told Vice about how unwilling corporations can be to their employees’ mental health during a deadly pandemic that ushered a mental health crisis.

-In a world that celebrates “hustle culture” and links individuals’ worth to their productivity — despite studies linking long working hours to depression and anxiety — decisions like Osaka’s are a reminder to reevaluate our priorities.
+In a world that celebrates “hustle culture” and determines individuals’ worth on the basis of their productivity — despite studies linking long working hours to depression and anxiety — decisions like Osaka’s are a reminder to reevaluate our priorities.

 Unlike many others, Osaka was in a position to exercise her will and quit.
-And in doing so, she has not only set the example they couldn’t because of their circumstances — but also forced international media and organizers of some of the world’s biggest sports tournaments to take note.
-And, perhaps, the lesson for everyone is to recalibrate and ask what the concept of “success” truly means, and what it is determined by; besides evaluating how as participants or viewers we can cultivate a culture that acknowledges and responds to suffering.
+And in doing so, she has not only set the example they couldn’t because of their circumstances — but also forced international media, and organizers of some of the world’s biggest sports tournaments to take note.
+Perhaps, the lesson for everyone here is to recalibrate and ask what the concept of “success” truly means, and what it is determined by; besides evaluating how as participants or viewers we can cultivate a culture that acknowledges and responds to suffering.

 “I think that it’s really positive for there to be strong people out there that can stand up and maybe voice opinions that other people have thought and felt but haven’t had the courage to stand up and make those changes,” Caroline Anderson, a sports psychologist from Australia, told ABC News, adding: “Every time a high-profile athlete speaks about mental health issues I think it creates huge ripple effects in society and not just in the world of sport.”